rilldata/rill/docs/docs/tutorials/rill_advanced_features/canvas_dashboards/canvas-dashboard.md

 ![project-view](/img/tutorials/301/markdown.png)

-Finally, using some of the Rill template KPI charts, we can finish off the custom dashboard by showing some easy to understand charts, along with a title.
+Finally, using some of the Rill template KPI charts, we can finish off the Canvas dashboard by showing some easy to understand charts, along with a title.

 ![project-view](/img/tutorials/301/complete-custom.png)

 <details>
-  <summary>If you had any issues building the custom dashboard, please refer to the YAML below.</summary>
+  <summary>If you had any issues building the Canvas dashboard, please refer to the YAML below.</summary>
 ```yaml
 type: dashboard
 columns: 13